top of page

 Facetune-20180623534503545.jpg

-Recent projects include composing the soundtrack for two indie feature films by director Detdrich McClure, the drama/thriller Fear Of A Black Planet (in post-production) and the period noir Brown Paper Bag, winner of Best Film and Best Director awards at the 2019 San Diego Black Film Festival; the romantic drama Between Forever, starring Rasheed Stephens; Mickey Levy's short thriller Union, winner of Best Women Short at Indie Short Fest; Skip Battaglia's animated short Car Crash Opera, winner of the ASIFA-EAST Animation Award: Excellence in Soundtrack as well as various experimental shorts by Stephanie Maxwell such as Currents, Ocean, and All That Remains; Jean Detheux's Shade Lost; and Peter Byrne's Murmur.
+Recent projects include composing the soundtrack for Lifetime TV thriller A Study of Her Killer by director Marieke Niestadt; three indie feature films by director Detdrich McClure, the drama Red Camaro, the drama/thriller Fear Of A Black Planet and the period noir Brown Paper Bag, winner of Best Film and Best Director awards at the 2019 San Diego Black Film Festival; the romantic drama Between Forever, starring Rasheed Stephens; Mickey Levy's short thriller Union, winner of Best Women Short at Indie Short Fest; Skip Battaglia's animated short Car Crash Opera, winner of the ASIFA-EAST Animation Award: Excellence in Soundtrack as well as various experimental shorts by Stephanie Maxwell such as Currents, Ocean, and All That Remains; Jean Detheux's Shade Lost; and Peter Byrne's Murmur.

 Their work also includes music for trailers with placements in prominent campaigns such as the studio films Brooklyn, starring Saoirse Ronan as well as Lion, starring Nicole Kidman.
 In addition, in 2021, A-List Music, a division of Megatrax, will be releasing the composers’ new orchestral trailer music album titled Hopeful.